 What the ECTAS Standards cover

 The standards are intended to provide staff with a clear and comprehensive description of best practice in the administration of ECT.
-They are reviewed in October every year and published in December.

 The standards cover the following topics: